 I think pollution from humans contributes to climate change.

 So, you think humans are directly responsible for extreme weather, like hurricanes, and have caused the droughts in the southwestern U.S.?
-If that’s the case, maybe we just need to go to the southwest and perform a “rain dance.”

 The comic below gives you a little insight into what this fallacy might look like.
 Join Captain Logic as he works to thwart the evil fallacies of Dr. Fallacy!